gluster/glusterdocs/Contributors-Guide/Bug-Triage.md

 In addition to manually checking Bugzilla for bugs to triage, it is also possible to receive emails when new bugs are filed or existing bugs get updated.

+Plus weekly basis(Monday) there will be mail about new untriaged bugs sent to gluster-devel list

 If at any point you feel like you do not know what to do with a certain report, please first ask [irc or mailing